gazebosim/gz-sim/doc/architecture_design.md

 * The **red shape** represents the robot performer (`R1`)

-Entities are divided into those that belong to a level, and global entities:
+Entities are divided into those that belong to levels, and global entities:

 * `M1` belongs to `L1`, so when `L1` is loaded / unloaded, entities will be
   created / destroyed for that model.
 Likewise, `M2` belongs to `L2`, and `M4`